cblancac/text-classification/README.md

 ## 	:weight_lifting_man: Training models
-Once the dataset is ready, it is time to train the model The model has not been trained from scrach, but a very large pretrained model `distilbert-base-uncased` has been taken from `Hugging Face, and later on it has been fine-tuned by using the dataset that was just created.
+Once the dataset is ready, it is time to train the model The model has not been trained from scrach, but a very large pretrained model `distilbert-base-uncased` has been taken from `Hugging Face`, and later on it has been fine-tuned by using the dataset that was just created.
 At this way, a lot of time and money has been saved, taking the expert knowledge of the pretrained model over of the English language.
-To train the model, just execute the command `python entry_points/train.py'
+To train the model, just execute the command `python entry_points/train.py`

 ![image](https://github.com/cblancac/text-classification/assets/105242658/d67da7af-121a-4c66-8681-3e83b50be20a)